Become a Public Service Loan Forgiveness (PSLF) Help Tool Ninja

 If you searched for your employer by EIN and your employer isn’t there, first check that you searched for the federal EIN.
 States also assign employer ID numbers, and we’ve seen plenty of cases where the state number was used instead of the federal number.

-If you entered the right number and there’s still nothing there—sorry!
+You may enter the right number and find nothing there—if so, don’t panic!
 While we have more than 2.7 million employers in our database, coverage isn’t and won’t ever be at 100%.
-Employers are created every day, and we are still just starting out.
+Employers are created every day, and we’re still just starting out.

 In the end, if this happens to you, don’t fret.
 We will review your submission and use your submission to add your employer to our database when our review is complete.
 We recommend two things when doing your manual entry: